daniel08311/take-home-challenges/readme.md

 assert(pipe_function("a", another_pointed_function, another_pointed_function, another_pointed_function) == "a111")
 ```

-## Lets generate random test cases and check if all goes well
+## Let's generate random test cases and check if all goes well
 * I'll use pointed_function as our testing function
-* Generate a random val x and a random number of y pointed_function
+* Generate a random val x and a random number of y pointed_functions
 * We can easily check if our pipe_function works well if the return of pipe function equals val + y*1
   * Since we have y pointed_functions and each of them adds 1 to val
   * let a = pipe_function(x, pointed_function, pointed_function, pointed_function .... y pointed_functions in total)